CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/lustre-import-from-S3-bucket.md

       Avg.
 Time = 2268.99
 ```

-Once that is done, save a snapshot of the volume prior to deleting the cluster, so that we will have updated run scripts.
+Once that is done, save a snapshot of the volume prior to deleting the cluster, to update the run scripts.

 Results from the Parallel Cluster Started with the EBS Volume software from input data copied to /fsx from S3 Bucket